talapagalachaitanya/MediaWiki_Docker/README.md

 docker-compose up --scale mediawiki=3

-The above command will start five instances of mediawiki Server, which can be accessed at http://localhost:4000.
+The above command will start three instances of mediawiki Server, which can be accessed at http://localhost:4000.
 The requests to this URL will get load balanced and distributed to one of the 3 mediawiki Docker containers.